hadashiA/dotfiles/emacs.d/elpa/foreign-regexp-readme.txt

           123456789

-       Variables in replacement string are interpolated by ruby as if it ware in the string inside of a block of "gsub" method.
+       Variables in replacement string are interpolated by ruby as if they are in the replacement string inside of the `String#gsub' method.

 [Example-3] Query Replace in manner of JavaScript.